Mamba413/Ball/README.md

 - Whether two random variables are dependent?

 **Ball** package provides solutions for these issues.
-Moreover, a variables (features) screening procedure also implemented to tackle ultra high dimensional data.
+Moreover, a variable screening (or feature screening) procedure is also implemented to tackle ultra high dimensional data.
 The core functions in **Ball** package are **bd.test**, **bcov.test**, and **bcorsis**.

 These functions based on ball statistic have several advantages:

-- It's applicable to univariate and multivariate data in banach space.
+- It's applicable to univariate and multivariate data in Banach space.

 - There is no need for moment assumption, which means that outliers and heavy-tail data are no longer a problem.

 - They perform well in many setting without complex adjustments for parameters.

-Particularly, for two-sample or K-sample problem, **bd.test** has been proved to cope well for imbalanced data and **bcov.test** and **bcorsis** work well for detecting the relationship between complex responses and/or predictors, such as shape, compositional as well as censored data.
+Particularly, for two-sample or K-sample problem, **bd.test** has been proved to cope well for imbalanced data, and **bcov.test** and **bcorsis** work well for detecting the relationship between complex responses and/or predictors, such as shape, compositional as well as censored data.

 ### Installation